 In 1898 Dr. Rannie settled in Florence, Ontario.
 Florence is located on the eastern border of Lambton County.
 Florence is bordered to the west by Chatham-Kent.
 Dr. Rannie’s name appears on many birth and death records in Thamesville, Camden Twp and Zone Twp (Chatham-Kent).
 Around 1900 Dr. Rannie expanded his medical practice and purchased the medical practice of Dr. George Douglas Lockhart in Florence.
 In 1900, Dr. Rannie was Master of the Florence Masonic Lodge #390.

 In 1906, Dr. Rannie moved to Chesley in Bruce County.

 Dr. Rannie married May Stuart McLean on the 21st of May, 1913 at the home of the bride in Chesley, Ontario.
-Mrs. Rannie was born in May of 1882 in Chesley, the daughter of Duncan McLean and the former Rachel Patterson.
-Mr. McLean was a retail grocer and Mrs. McLean had an older sister named Jennie and a younger sister named Eleanor.
+Mrs. Rannie was born on the 2nd of May, 1882 in Chesley, Ontario.
+She was the 2nd of 3 children born to Duncan McLean and the former Rachael Patterson.
+Mr. McLean was a retail grocer and her siblings were; Jennie Fletcher McLean and Eleanor McLean.

 Dr. Rannie retired from his medical practice in Chesley in 1940.
 In their retirement Dr. and Mrs. Rannie moved to Port Rowan where he served on the library board until 1959.